SimonDosda/SimonDosda.github.io/_posts/2021-05-24-docker-postgres.markdown

 ## Manage data persistence

-We do have a problem though.
+We do have a problem, though.

-While we can easily stop and start again our container with `docker stop my-postgres` and `docker start my-postgres`, there will be cases we will want to create a new one with the same database, for instance if our `5432` port is not available.
+While we can easily stop and start again our container with `docker stop my-postgres` and `docker start my-postgres`, there will be cases we will want to create a new one with the same database, for instance, if our `5432` port is not available.

 Creating a new container will not allow us to access the database that we just created, as it is isolated in our container.